michaelt16/NASA-API-ROVER-WEBAPP/README.md

 **2022-02-28 (M)**

+## How to view

+In order to view this application, please pull the following and view index.html

 ## Overview

 This tutorial will give you some more practice using fetch (and the resulting funky Promises).
 We're going to be grabbing [Mars Curiosity rover](https://en.wikipedia.org/wiki/Curiosity_(rover)) images.
 That sucker landed up there in 2012...and is still operational, doodling around and checking stuff out.
 That's pretty neat.